Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Theory of Semileptonic Decays

 \subsection{Excited and other states}

-So far we have mainly discussed the ground state meson transitions $\BDxlnu$.
+Thus far we have discussed mainly the ground state meson transitions $\BDxlnu$.
 However, much of the above discussion can be extended to excited charm states, baryons, charm-strange hadrons, or double heavy hadrons.
-Several of these process exhibit fewer HQ symmetry constraints or greater theoretical cleanliness compared to the ground states.
+Several of these processes exhibit fewer HQ symmetry constraints or greater theoretical cleanliness compared to the ground states.
 This may be exploited to gain higher sensitivity to NP effects or better insight or control over theoretical uncertainties, such as $1/m_c^2$ contributions.